 - Higher number of depressive episodes

 Both addiction and bipolar disorder can interfere with a person’s ability to perform day-to-day tasks and function normally in society.
-Homelessness, financial strife, unemployment, interpersonal relationship difficulties, accidents and injuries, troubles with the law and legal entanglements, and physical decline are all possible side effects of both bipolar disorder and addiction.
+Homelessness, financial problems, work issues or unemployment, relationship difficulties, troubles with the law and legal entanglements, and suicide attempts are all possible complications of both bipolar disorder and addiction.

 Doing drugs in childhood or adolescence, before the brain is fully developed, may have lasting consequences.
 It is associated with an increased risk of substance use disorders developing later and may also be linked to an increased risk for later development of other mental health disorders, according to the National Institute on Drug Abuse (NIDA).
 Also, having a mental illness as a child or adolescent can increase the risk of drug use later and substance use disorder development.

 Co-Occurring Disorder Treatment Complications